Keywords; what are phytosterols, cholesterol lowering plants, beta sitosterol, functional foods.

 men can pee is reduced by prostate enlargement.

 Non bacterial prostatitis, also called chronic pain pelvic syndrome, doesn't respond to antibiotics.
-It's a nasty condition causing men to urinate more frequently, with urgency as they are unable to empty the bladder.
-In short difficult, painful, frequent urination.
+It's a nasty condition causing men to visit the toilet more frequently, with urgency as they are unable to empty their bladders.
+In short, men suffer from difficult, painful and frequent urination.

-and embarrassing process by which your doctor, and some chiropractors,
+and embarrassing procedure by which your doctor, and some chiropractors,

 massage the prostate, via the anus, for about two minutes.
 For my money,

-that's I would do, rather than have a prostate operation which often
+that's what I would do, rather than have a prostate operation which often

 leads to impotence.
-A two minute embarrassment once a month as compared to
+You're looking at a two minute embarrassment once a month as compared to

 the risk of permanent impotence?
 For me it's a no brainer.